 Rural India’s Manufacturing Sector

 In 2011, we had to improve our manufacturing operations.
 Our primary facility, in Chennai, India, where more than 1,000 workers assemble custom magnetics, high-mix RFID solutions, PCB assemblies, and more was affected by a noticeable shift in labor demographics.
-While urban workers in Chennai, population 4.4 million, were steering away from machine or assembly labor, a significant number of our employees lived far outside the city limits.
+While urban workers in Chennai, with a 4.4 million population, were steering away from machine or assembly labor, a significant number of our employees lived far outside the city limits.
 Providing company-sponsored transportation for these workers was proving to be an expanding overhead cost, while many were growing tired of the lengthy daily commute and began seeking other employment options.

 As we anticipated a struggle in recruiting production operators to support our growth, a few of our veteran team members suggested we consider a smaller manufacturing plant in the rural area of the state where a fresh pool of manpower might be more accessible.
 At first, we were skeptical whether these outer regions could provide the necessary resources: manpower and infrastructure to deliver world-class technology products.
 After lengthy internal discussions, we decided to take the plunge and set up a small experiment in the town of Bargur, a rural town of 12,000 about 150 miles east of Chennai.
 Our initial skepticism quickly yielded to excitement as we saw everything fall into place.